 Because 10 CFR 52.103(h) removes ITAAC as regulatory requirements after all acceptance criteria are met, the operation of the facility will be governed by the technical specifications and all other applicable regulatory requirements from 10 CFR Parts 50 and 52, including license conditions.
 This then becomes the basis for the transition to the ROP.
 Once the Commission finds that all acceptance criteria in the license have been met the CIP will end and inspections under the ROP will begin.
 At that time the lead inspection responsibility will switch from CCI to the host region.
 Implementation of the ROP for newly constructed facilities may involve changes from that used on current plants due to the lack of historical data for most performance indicators and the lower risk profile for the new plants.
 Inspections will be conducted under the guidance of IMC 2514, “Light Water Reactor Inspection Program -- Startup Testing Phase,” and IMC 2515, “Light-Water Reactor Inspection Program – Operations Phase”.
 Findings identified during these inspections would be handled under the provisions of the ROP and documented using IMC 0612, “Power Reactor Inspection Reports”.
 Assessment of the facility will transition from the construction assessment program described in IMC 2505 to the operating reactor assessment program described in IMC 0305.

 It is recognized that some operational programs will not be fully implemented at the time of initial fuel loading.
 These are governed by license conditions with set implementation milestones and will be inspected under IMC 2514 before the program implementation date.
-The anticipated operational program inspection leads are contained in to this IMC.
+The anticipated operational program inspection leads are contained in Exhibit 5 to this IMC.

 END